Skip to main content

 Festive

-Diamond-shaped date-filled pastries, deep-fried until crispy.
-Traditional street food sweet, sold at village festas and pastizzerias.
+Diamond-shaped pastries filled with dates and deep-fried until crisp.
+A street sweet sold at village festas and pastizzerias.

 vegetarianContains: Gluten